 Here are some more blurry pictures of what it used to look like:

-Our dining room is pretty small (11’x11′ I think?) and opens up from our office (through french doors), our kitchen, and into the hallway that leads into our family room.
+Our dining room is pretty small (11’x11′ I think?) and opens up from our office (through Luxury Doors), our kitchen, and into the hallway that leads into our family room.
 So it’s very open, which is a good thing!
 But also a challenge because our long table fit awkwardly in the square-size room.

 So here was my dining room inspiration for what I wanted to change: